2025 Aragon motorcycle Grand Prix

 The 2025 Aragon motorcycle Grand Prix (officially known as the GoPro Grand Prix of Aragon) was the eighth round of the 2025 Grand Prix motorcycle racing season.
 All races were held at the MotorLand Aragón in Alcañiz on 8 June 2025.

-Luca Marini will not participate in this years MotoGP as he sustained multiple injuries after the factory Honda MotoGP rider’s heavy crash while testing for the 2025 Suzuka 8 Hour.
-He will not be replaced for the Aragon round.

-In Moto2 Nakarin Atiratphuvapat replaced the injured Mario Aji for Honda Team Asia.
+Luca Marini did not participate in MotoGP as he sustained multiple injuries in a heavy crash while testing for the 2025 Suzuka 8 Hour.
+He was not be replaced for the Aragon round.
+In Moto2, Nakarin Atiratphuvapat replaced the injured Mario Aji for Honda Team Asia.
 Daniel Munoz, normally racing on Forward machinery, was replacing injured Collin Veijer in Aragon at Red Bull KTM Ajo.